 2014-15 College Catalog

-This online version of the Skyline College Catalog is provided as a convenience to the campus and the general public.
-Every reasonable effort has been made to determine that everything stated at this site is accurate.
+This PDF version of the Skyline College Catalog is provided as a convenience to the campus and the general public.
+Every reasonable effort has been made to determine that everything stated in the Catalog is accurate.
 Courses and programs offered, together with other information contained herein, are subject to change without notice by the administration for reasons related to student enrollment, level of financial support, or for any other reason, at the discretion of the College and the District.

-The official version of the General Catalog is available in the Bookstore and in PDF form (see below).
+The official version of the General Catalog is available in the Bookstore and in PDF form.